You're Invited!

 Copycat Red Lobster Cheddar Bay Biscuits

-Flaky, buttery, and garlicky, these biscuits are simply delicious.
-A copycat version of the popular ones served at Red Lobster, you can make these fresh at home in just 30 minutes!
+Flaky, buttery, and garlicky, these biscuits are simply delicious – and addictive!
+A copycat version of the popular ones served at Red Lobster, you can make these fresh at home.

 This recipe comes from Damn Delicious…and it is!